RyanBalshaw/Normalising_Flows/README.md

 # Not All Flows Are Normal
 My implementation of some interesting normalising flow cases in Pytorch.
 Tested on some simple 2D problems with a scalable implementation.
-Currently have implemented:
+As it currently stands, I have implemented:

 1. Planar Flows
 2. Radial Flows